-- (a) Notwithstanding any other law or provision of the governing documents, elections regarding assessments legally requiring a vote, election and removal of directors, amendments to the governing documents, or the grant of exclusive use of common area pursuant to Section 4600 shall be held by secret ballot in accordance with the procedures set forth in this article. - (b) This article also governs an election on any topic that is expressly identified in the operating rules as being governed by this article. - (c) The provisions of this article apply to both incorporated and unincorporated associations, notwithstanding any contrary provision of the governing documents. - (d) The procedures set forth in this article shall apply to votes cast directly by the membership, but do not apply to votes cast by delegates or other elected representatives. - (e) In the event of a conflict between this article and the provisions of the Nonprofit Mutual Benefit Corporation Law (Part 3 (commencing with Section 7110) of Division 2 of Title 1 of the Corporations Code) relating to elections, the provisions of this article shall prevail. - (f) Directors shall not be required to be elected pursuant to this article if the governing documents provide that one member from each separate interest is a director.
+- (a) (1) Notwithstanding any other law or provision of the governing documents, elections regarding assessments legally requiring a vote, election and removal of directors, amendments to the governing documents, or the grant of exclusive use of common area pursuant to Section 4600 shall be held by secret ballot in accordance with the procedures set forth in this article. - An association shall hold an election for a seat on the board of directors in accordance with the procedures set forth in this article at the expiration of the corresponding director's term and at least once every four years. - This article also governs an election on any topic that is expressly identified in the operating rules as being governed by this article. - The provisions of this article apply to both incorporated and unincorporated associations, notwithstanding any contrary provision of the governing documents. - The procedures set forth in this article shall apply to votes cast directly by the membership, but do not apply to votes cast by delegates or other elected representatives. - In the event of a conflict between this article and the provisions of the Nonprofit Mutual Benefit Corporation Law (Part 3 (commencing with Section 7110) of Division 2 of Title 1 of the Corporations Code) relating to elections, the provisions of this article shall prevail. - Directors shall not be required to be elected pursuant to this article if the governing documents provide that one member from each separate interest is a director. - Notwithstanding the secret balloting requirement in subdivision (a), when, as of the close of nominations for directors on the board, the number of director nominees is not more than the number of vacancies to be elected, as determined by the inspector or inspectors of the elections, the director nominees shall be considered elected by acclamation if all of the following are true: - The association includes 6,000 or more units.
+(1) - The association provided individual notice of the election and the procedure for nominating candidates at least 30 days before the close of nominations. - The association permits all candidates to run if nominated, except as follows: - (A) An association shall disqualify a person from nomination as a candidate if the person is not a member of the association at the time of the nomination.
+This subdivision does not restrict a developer from making a nomination of a nonmember candidate consistent with the voting power of the developer, as set forth in the regulations of the Department of Real Estate and the association's governing documents. - (B) Through its bylaws or election operating rules adopted pursuant to subdivision 49